Rock & Robots: Rules

 -

-If opposing robots become immobilised simultaneously with 1:00 or more on the clock, then the fight will be paused, the robots are placed back in their start positions by the referee and the fight restarted with 1:00 remaining.
+If opposing robots become immobilised simultaneously with no clear aggressor with 1:00 or more on the clock, then the fight will be paused, the robots will be placed back in their start positions by the referee and the fight restarted with 1:00 remaining.
 No repairs or adjustments of switches are permitted but the roboteers may specify which way up their robot should start.

 -